abe-winter/abe-winter.github.io/_posts/2019-10-12-cancel-github.md

 On the drug front: we're talking about substances some countries have decriminalized in a desperate, responsible and scientific attempt at harm reduction.
 So while you can make a legal argument against mailing people drugs it's hard to make a moral one.

-Also I think it's *not possible* to ban any software technology among criminals.
-I believe claims that encrypted communities can organize to commit their crimes.
+On child porn: the argument that encryption makes it safer to consume this, and therefore creates a market with financial incentives, is one I believe.
+But the cat is out of the bag.
+It's *not possible* to ban any software technology among criminals.
+I believe claims that criminals have organized encrypted communities to commit their crimes.
 But organized crime isn't a new phenomenon.
-This has to be a job for old fashioned police work, because I suspect anyone willing to kidnap a child will also be willing to go to github.onion.
+This has to be a job for old fashioned police work, because I suspect anyone willing to produce or consume illegal porno is also willing to download an illegal version of tor.

 'Target offender organizations' is one of the legs of the [national child exploitation prevention strategy](https://www.justice.gov/psc/file/842411/download#page=90) (2016, p81).
 Cops have been doing this *for-ever*.
 They'll make it work.